OpenNTI/nti.dataserver/docs/chat-protocol.rst

 Server to client
 ----------------

+``chat_presenceOfUsersChangedTo( presence_dict )``
+  Sent when one of your contacts (or one of our own sessions) changed presence information.
+The argument is a dictionary mapping usernames to presence objects.

 ``chat_enteredRoom( room_info )`` and ``chat_exitedRoom( room_info )``
   Sent when you have been added/removed from a room, directly or indirectly.